 Chen Change Loy is a Nanyang Associate Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
 He is also an Adjunct Associate Professor at the Chinese University of Hong Kong.
 He received his PhD (2010) in Computer Science from the Queen Mary University of London.
 Prior to joining NTU, he served as a Research Assistant Professor at the MMLab of the Chinese University of Hong Kong, from 2013 to 2018.
 He was a postdoctoral researcher at Queen Mary University of London and Vision Semantics Limited, from 2010 to 2013.

 His research interests include computer vision and deep learning, with focus on face analysis, image processing, and visual surveillance.
 He serves as an Associate Editor of the International Journal of Computer Vision.
-He currently also serves as an Area Chair of CVPR 2019, ECCV 2018 and BMVC 2018.
+He also serves/served as an Area Chair of CVPR 2019, BMVC 2019, ECCV 2018 and BMVC 2018.
 He is a senior member of IEEE.

-01/2019: Our image super-resolution technique ESRGAN has been used to remaster various classic games such as Max Panyne, Return to Castle Wolfenstein, Morrowind, and Final Fantasy 7.
-See DSOGaming, PC Gamer, Extreme Tech, and 机器之心 for media coverage.
+01/2019: Our image super-resolution method ESRGAN has been used to remaster various classic games such as Max Panyne, Return to Castle Wolfenstein, Morrowind, and Final Fantasy 7.
+See The Verge, Futurism, DSOGaming, PC Gamer, Extreme Tech, 每日头条 and 机器之心 for media coverage.

 10/2018: I will serve as the area chair of CVPR 2019.